-The project provides for a more reliable supply by eliminating the current problems associated with ice and vegetation blocking the existing bank withdrawal.
+The project is expected to pay for itself over time based upon the reduced chemical and solids handling costs resulting from the cleaner raw water source.
+It also provides for a more reliable supply by eliminating the current problems associated with ice and vegetation blocking the existing bank withdrawal.
 This project is consistent with the industry's recommended multiple barrier approach.